ctz/ctz.github.com/_posts/2019-07-02-rustls-vs-openssl-bulk-performance.md

 to approx 230MB/s.
 That gives a flavour of why chacha20-poly1305 is valuable in modern TLS: performance where AES-GCM acceleration is not available.

-The difference between AES128 and AES256 appears to be approximately 26%, rather than the 40% one might expect (AES128 does 10 rounds, AES256 does 14 rounds).
-There may be some limiting factor that prevents AES128 running at the expected speed, or perhaps this CPU has extra area dedicated to making AES256 faster.

 In the sending direction, OpenSSL has an extra copy of the plaintext application data.
 Rustls avoids a copy here, but the performance advantage is relatively minor.